 Spotify Bluetooth connectivity

 One of the obvious benefits of Spotify is if you're using it on your phone then you can connect to a wealth of different Bluetooth devices and stream your content that way.
-Whether that means a home audio receiver, head unit in your car, Bluetooth headphones or Bluetooth-connected speaker - there's plenty of possibility.
+Whether that means a home audio receiver, head unit in your car, Bluetooth headphones or Bluetooth-connected speaker - there are plenty of possibilities.
 With Spotify Premium you can also take advantage of Spotify Connect.

-Spotify Connect allows you to play your music through a variety of different Wi-Fi connected devices including everything from Wi-Fi speakers to your television, Amazon Echo, Chromecast, PC and much more.
+Spotify Connect allows you to play your music through a variety of different Wi-Fi connected devices including everything from Wi-Fi speakers to your television, Amazon Echo, Google Home, Chromecast, PC and much more.

 This is great because it means you can listen to your music in more places and with more devices.
 It also offers you a choice in how you control the music playing on your Spotify account.
 For example, if you're streaming to speakers in your lounge using your phone then you can use it as a remote control to adjust the volume, change tracks or create a party playlist while listening.